|

 sprues of green coloured plastic, an A4 sized 14-page instruction book,

+and a generous decal sheet.
 The kit represents the “composite” version meaning it was armed with both

 a cannon and machine guns.
 With approximately 400 parts, it will certainly not